Jeff Corwin: Television

 From 2011 to 2016, Corwin hosted and was an executive producer on the ABC Weekend Adventure wildlife adventure series Ocean Mysteries with Jeff Corwin.
 The series won Outstanding Travel Program in the 41st Daytime Creative Arts Emmy Awards in 2014, and Corwin won a Daytime Emmy Award for Outstanding Lifestyle/Travel/Children's Series Host in 2016.

 In October 2016, ABC began showing the global cruising series, Ocean Treks with Jeff Corwin, which involves ecology.
 Five years later, he launched his current series Wildlife Nation with Jeff Corwin.
 It is presented by Defenders of Wildlife.

-Close encounter
+Close encounter with elephant

 In filming a segment of CNN's Planet in Peril with Anderson Cooper at Phnom Tamao Wildlife Rescue Center near Phnom Penh, Cambodia, on March 22, 2007, Corwin was the victim of a playful elephant.
 This rough-play consisted of the elephant putting Corwin's elbow in its mouth and wrapping its trunk around his arm, and swinging him around.
 He yelled as the elephant shook its head, releasing and throwing Corwin into the shallow water in which they were standing.
 Corwin noted that the pain was so overwhelming that he nearly blacked out, and that his arm still does not work correctly.
 Corwin later posted the following summary of injuries that resulted: